 Based on the request of the host region, the Platform experts will contact regions across Europe with the relevant thematic expertise to identify and invite relevant peers, including partner organisations from Interreg Europe projects.
 It is envisaged that a targeted call of interest will be held to identify the most relevant peers for the submitted requests.

 Are you eager to discover examples of previously performed peer reviews?
-Take a look at previous peer reviews that took place in Berlin (Germany), Sud Region Provence Alpes Côte d'Azur (France), Sofia (Bulgaria), Eupen (Belgium), Gävleborg (Sweden) and Lille (France).
+Take a look at the peer reviews that took place in Berlin (Germany), Sud Region Provence Alpes Côte d'Azur (France), Sofia (Bulgaria), Eupen (Belgium), Gävleborg (Sweden) and Lille (France).

 This peer review focused on one Centre of Excellence dedicated to mechatronics and clean technologies and one Centre of Competence dedicated to clean technologies for sustainable environment – water, waste, energy for the circular economy.

 During this two-day event, the peers and the host country discussed management models, governance structures, private sector involvement, extra-regional cooperation, and financial models to ensure sustainability.
 The exact policy recommendations can be found in the summary report.